AswinBalamurugan/binary_classification/README.md

 # Conclusion
 Support Vector Machines gave predictions with the highest accuracy among the applied models.
-Based on my learning, Support Vector Machines would be recommended to solve this problem.
+Based on my learning, scaling the data with Standard Scaler and then applying Support Vector Machines model would be recommended to solve this problem.